heyjianjing/linear_algebra/README.md

 `la_14`
 * Find orthonormal basis for set of vectors (independent or not)
 * General Gram-Schmidt procedure
-* Sequentially determine whether each vector can be linearly expressed as a combination of vectors that precede it in the sequence
+* Sequentially determine whether each vector in the set can be expressed as a linear combination of vectors that precede it